cowpig/cowpig.github.io/_posts/2018-01-29-Trustless-Myth.md

 People in group (1), especially who work in a non- or low-profit area (Cornell's IC3 program is a good example) are much more reliable sources than any of the other two.
 Unfortunately, they’re hard to find if you’re not in those circles already.

 The reliability of group (2) is depends hugely on the reputation of the source.
 Use well-respected news sources and ignore the rest.
-Of course, this is difficult, because well-respected organizations mostly aren’t paying attention to the crypto world.
+Of course, this is difficult, because well-respected organizations mostly aren’t paying attention to the crypto world (although this is changing).

 Group (3) is essentially a giant industry specializing in classifying and manipulating end users.
 It’s impossible to trust.
 Delete your social media accounts.